masibasi/visurai/backend/README.md

 - Concurrency for image generation is controlled by `MAX_CONCURRENCY`.
 - LLM model defaults to `gpt-4o-mini` and can be changed via `LLM_MODEL`.

+## Pipeline engine

+- This project can run the full pipeline using a LangGraph graph or the original imperative flow.
+- By default, `PIPELINE_ENGINE=langgraph`.
+To switch back: set `PIPELINE_ENGINE=imperative` in `backend/.env` and restart the server.
+- The LangGraph pipeline runs image generation serially for easier debugging.
+The imperative path uses asyncio to parallelize image generation.